qpdf/qpdf/manual/design.rst

 to work with certain document constructs at an abstraction level above that of ``QPDFObjectHandle`` while staying true to qpdf's philosophy of not hiding document structure from the developer.
-As with qpdf in general, the goal is take away some of the more tedious bookkeeping aspects of working with PDF files, not to remove the need for the developer to understand how the PDF construction in question works.
+As with qpdf in general, the goal is to take away some of the more tedious bookkeeping aspects of working with PDF files, not to remove the need for the developer to understand how the PDF construction in question works.
 The driving factor behind the creation of helper classes was to allow the